 The accuracy score of the NB model on predicting the retention label that can detect the higher and lower retention rate words was only 62%.
 After applying cross validation methods on the dataset with a 6-fold cross validation, the results did not change much.
 In fact, the accuracy score dropped to 56 from 62% which might be more accurate than the results obtained without cross-validation.

 Better tuning of parameters and using cross-validation methods will improve the results of lie detection.

+Bernoulli Naïve Bayes Results

+For Bernoulli, the accuracy score of the model on the labelled dataset was 59% whereas the 10-fold cross validation score went down to 58%.
+Subsequent models 2 and 3 (with lemmatization and token pattern removal) yielded better results.
+The accuracy scores of Model 2 and 3 were better with 61 % accuracy using the 70-30 train test split and went down to 57% with a 10 fold cross validation.